MileHacker Logo

 Travel Options & Services

-• Taxis and Didi offer more direct and private transport compared to less accessible public buses.
+• Taxis and Didi offer more non-stop and private transport compared to harder to reach public buses.

-• Services for travelers with visual or hearing impairments are rare; Braille signage is not common.
+• Assistance for visually impaired travelers or hearing impairments are rare; Braille signage is not common.

 • It's a good idea to travel with a companion if you have significant mobility needs.